LeDragoX/Win-Debloat-Tools/README.md

 ### 1.2 - Running the Script
 #### - Method 1
-- Run the `Script-Win10.ps1` direct from the opened powershell.
+- Run the `Script-Win10.ps1` from the opened powershell.
 ```Powershell
     .\"Win10Script.ps1"
 ```